AyobamiAdebesin/alx-low_level_programming/README.md

-This repositry contains the alx low level programming module from ALX Software Engineering School
+This repositry contains the ALX low level programming module from ALX Software Engineering School